kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/machine_learning/deep_learning.md

 ![Nvidia_GPU_naming](../../../images/ml/Nvidia_GPU_naming.png)

-The following is a release line of the NVidia GPU so from the name of the GPU you can see its capacity eassily,
+The following is a release line of the Nvidia GPU so from the name of the GPU you can see its capacity eassily,

 ![GPU_release_line](../../../images/ml/GPU_release_line.png)